esophiac/MSDS-431-Assignment-5/README.md

 ## Roles of Programs and Data
-Note any training materials.
+No training materials were used in this assignment.
+To make sure that the Chatbots had access to the Anscombe Quartet, I first asked them if they did.
+I had to provide a small correction to ChatGPT, but that was it.

+To make it easier to organize the project, I created sub-directories for AI_Assisted and AI_Generated, which house the files relevant to each test.
+Other files, including logs for discussions with the chat agents, are also in the repository.

+- Assignment_5 Notes.txt: additional notes and observations relevant to the tests
+- Week 5 Assignment ChatGPT Log.txt: the log of the conversation with ChatGPT for the AI Generated test
+- Week 5 Assignment VSCode Log.txt: the log of the conversation with Github Copilot for the AI Assisted test
+- README.md: the readme file for the repository

 ### AI_Assisted
-- go.mod:
+- Assignment_5.exe: the executable for this part of the project.
+Assembled on Windows.
+- go.mod:defines the module's properties (for the AI_Assisted Go files)
-- go.sum:
+- go.sum: record of the library the AI_Assisted project depends on
-- Linear Regression with R.R:
+- Linear Regression with R.R: the file to test the Anscombe quartet with the R programming language.
+The standard library in R was used.
-- main_test.go:
-- main.go:
+- main_test.go: tests and benchmarks the fuctions in the main.go file in this directory
+- main.go: the file to test the Anscombe quartet with the Go programming language with AI assistance.
+The stats library was used.
-- Python File for Assignment 4.py:
+- Python File for Assignment 4.py: the file to test the Anscombe quartet with the Python programming language.
+Used the same packages as Assignment 4.

 ### AI_Generated
+- AI_generated.exe: the executable for this part of the project.
+Assembled on Windows.
-- go.mod:
+- go.mod: defines the module's properties (for the AI_Generated Go files)
-- go.sum:
+- go.sum: record of the library the AI_Generated project depends on
-- Linear Regression with R.R:
-- main_test.go:
-- main.go:
+- Linear Regression with R.R: the file to test the Anscombe quartet with the R programming language.
+The standard library in R was used.
+ChatGPT also pulled the Anscombe Quartet from the standard data that R provides instead of defining it itself.
+- main_test.go: tests and benchmarks the fuctions in the main.go file in this directory
+- main.go: the file to test the Anscombe quartet with the Go programming language with AI-generated code.
+The stats library was used.
-- Python File for Assignment 4.py:
+- Python File for Assignment 4.py: the file to test the Anscombe quartet with the Python programming language.
+Only used numpy for the calculations.

 ## Application
-text
+An executable for each part of this project was created using Windows and is included in the subfolders in this repository.
+To create your own executable, run **go build** in the same directory as the go program.
+For more information, see the Gopher documentation on creating an executable [here](https://go.dev/doc/tutorial/compile-install).